 I began my writing process by summarising my spiritual experiences – it was just a few pages long.
 Then I elaborated on each of these experiences.
 Later, I worked the experiences into a linear timeframe which meant I needed to re-write some parts, for better flow.

 I then weaved my life story around my spiritual experiences.
 It was perhaps a drawn-out process, but it suited me, and I developed my writing skills in this way.

 If you’re a less patient person or you dislike fussing over things, I recommend you begin writing chronologically from the onset.
 Choose from where you want to start your story, and go forward from there.
 Otherwise, if you wish to develop your patience, go the way I went!

-Writing can be a bit like renovating – you set off with an idea about how you would like things to look, you may have quite a good plan of how to make it all work in a timely manner, but there’s often something unexpected that arises along the way to slow things down or has you going off on a tangent.
+Writing is a bit, like travelling.
+You set off with an idea about how you would like the trip to go, and you have a plan to do it in a timely manner, but there’s often something that arises along the way to slow things down or divert your attention – in a good way.

-Writing is like that, no matter how clear you think you are at the onset about what you want to write and how you’re going to do it.
 Eventually, the writing does you and from it, you receive amazing healing.
-Writing takes us into our deeper selves, into hidden crevasses, and there are unexpected surprises to enjoy and grow from.
-In the end, it all makes for a stronger, more interesting, and personally rewarding storytelling.
+It takes us into our deeper selves, into hidden crevasses, and there are surprises to experience and grow from.
+It all makes for a stronger, more interesting, and personally rewarding storytelling.

 Have you been thinking about writing your story?
 I wonder what it is about.
 If you wish to share a little about it, please do in the comment box below.
 Is anything holding you back from getting started?
 If you are writing your story, is there anyone in particular that you are writing it for?
 I’d love to know!